 It is with sadness that I write this blog post today.
 I would never intentionally hurt anyone.
-Therefore, any part of the following letter, that could in any way divulge information which I’m not at liberty to share; I have put “X’s” in the place of the words I had written.
 But I wanted my followers/friends in the pain community to know that this was the most difficult thing that I’ve ever had to do.
 I loved doing this volunteer work for USPF.
 They always told me that we were a “family”.
 Yet, the very day that I lost my Long acting/Extended release pain medication, I opened an email that was just the opposite of everything I thought we stood for.
 Since that email, I have contemplated resigning, but did not want to “hurt” anyone or do anything to leave them without enough board members etc. But from that day on, things just went down hill.
 Next, I saw a trailer for a movie that stars actress Karen Duffy and our Interim CEO, called “Balancing the Pain Scale”, that I found out has been in production for 2-3 years.
 As a Board member, I knew nothing about this movie until someone else alerted me.
 I went to the trailer and was saddened when I saw the words get “beyond the pill bottle” as I was losing the one thing that had given me some semblance of a life; and so are so many of you.

 Lastly, I must add that in the past, I was sent copies of kind emails that pain patients would send in about me.
 I was also sent emails about patients who needed my help.
 I never received any emails/letters such as these since becoming a Board member.
 Not until a disgruntled pain patient who was removed from one of my groups for being disrespectful and unkind sent the interim CEO an email.
 This person spelled my name incorrectly as “Susan Stuart”, she obviously does not know me and did not know me at all.
 I felt belittled and reprimanded by being sent the code of ethics.
 Especially when the issues had nothing to do with USPF and I did not use my role in any conversations with that person.
 I did not receive a personal phone call, nor did anyone request any information or clarification regarding the absurd complaint; after my years of loyalty to USPF.
 Therefore, you can read the end result in my recent letter to the Board members below: